markevans/dragonfly/extra_docs/Configuration.md

     app.url_path_prefix = '/media'

 The defaults should be fairly sensible, but you can tweak a number of things if you wish.
-Here is an example of an app with many attributes configured:
+Here is an example of an app with all attributes configured:

     app.configure do |c|
       c.datastore = SomeCustomDataStore.new :egg => 'head'  # defaults to FileDataStore